 We thanked Giovanni and the other staff for the most marvelous meal and made out way back out to the courtyard.

-Here you can see the restaurant where the Spigaroli father and son create their award winning menus in a gorgeous venue.
+Here you can see the restaurant where Chef Massimo Spigaroli and his team create their award winning menus in a gorgeous venue.

 Antica Corte Pallavicina Restaurant

 I popped inside to see if I could meet Chef Massimo or Luciano.

 I found myself incredibly fortunate to be able to have my photo taken with Chef Massimo!
 What an honor.

 I told him that I was trying to bring recipes like cucina povera to the US, and he was very happy to hear it!
 I’ve added a link for a video about Chef Spigaroli at the bottom of this post and I really think you’ll like it.
 He talks about how culatello is made, and shares interesting stories.
 For example, how Prince Charles tasted his culatello and asked to meet its producer.